Jamie-Cherrington/Enrolment-register-C/README.md

 A feature that enables the user to search for a student and retrive their info.

-Feature that allows the user to save and quit the application
+Feature that allows the user to save and quit the application.